llsaboya/novosite/_pages/02-curriculo-profissional.md

 ---
-title: "Curriculum Vitæ"
+title: "Curriculum Vit\æ"
-permalink: /sobre/profissional/
+permalink: /profissional/
 excerpt: "How the theme is organized and what all of the files are for."
 last_modified_at: 2020-07-27
 header: